kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 I wrote it out as a tab-delimited rather than a comma-delimited file just because that `device` column is full of comma-separated information (about my bathroom scale) and I didn't want to make trouble for myself later.

-Originally what I wanted to do at this point was to read the whole TSV file back into memory via R's interface with [DuckDB](https://duckdb.org).
+Originally what I wanted to do next was to read the whole TSV file back into memory via R's interface with [DuckDB](https://duckdb.org).
 DuckDB is a very fast in-memory database with many attractive features for data analysis.
 Big databases out in the world are optimized for things like very rapidly adding and deleting records (i.e. rows), and are carefully designed to be indexed on just the required number of keys.
 But when we're working with data, we're generally never adding or subtracting rows to the main dataset.
+(Columns, yes.
+But not rows.)
 We just want to summarize it really fast and that is hard when it's large with respect to memory.
 DuckDB reads in large amounts of data very quickly and by default indexes all the columns.
 It plays [very nicely](https://duckplyr.tidyverse.org) with [dplyr](https://dplyr.tidyverse.org) and other R data tabulation engines.

 Annoyingly, getting the data re-ingested via DuckDB was tricky because the `export.xml` file is essentially a bunch of different datasets stacked one on top of the other.
 They _nearly_ all have the same structure but _not quite_.
 I could have gone down the road of figuring out (via the XML) what these fields all were and how they differed across sections of the data.
-But I was impatient and instead I decided to just split the data frame into its component parts.
+But I was impatient and instead I decided to just split the big data frame into its component parts and save them as separate files.

 First we read it back in, with `read_tsv()`.
 This is extremely fast, as behind the scenes it uses [`vroom`](https://vroom.r-lib.org) to get everything.